jkaiser87/VOL3D/README.md

 - **Download FIJI** from the official <a href="https://fiji.sc/">website</a>.
 - Download the necessary **Fiji folder** from this repository and paste it into your `FIJI.app` folder.
 Make sure that it lands in the right subfolder (Fiji.app/macro/toolsets)

-### MATLAB
+### MATLAB (tested on 2023a)

-- This pipeline is built on **AP_histology**, developed by Andy Peters, which provides tools to align histology images to the Allen Brain Atlas.
-We recommend following their detailed documentation for setup and use.
-Special thanks to the AP_histology team for making this invaluable resource available to the community.
+This pipeline builds on AP_histology, a powerful toolkit for aligning histological images to the Allen Brain Atlas.
+We recommend following their excellent documentation for installation and usage.
+Special thanks to the AP_histology team for making this invaluable resource freely available to the community.

+#### AP_histology

-- **AP_histology:** Follow the installation instructions on the <a href="https://github.com/petersaj/AP_histology">AP_histology GitHub page</a>
+[AP_histology](https://github.com/petersaj/AP_histology): Follow the installation instructions on the original AP_histology GitHub repository.

+OR

+[devAP_histology](https://github.com/jkaiser87/devAP_histology) (forked for developmental atlas support): Supports both adult and developmental mouse brain atlases.

 - **MATLAB Toolboxes and Add-ons:**
   - Install the **Curve Fitting Toolbox**.
   - Install the **natsortfile add-on** (Natural-Order Filename Sort Version 3.4.5 by Stephen23).